ConnorAtherton/git-identify/README.md

 A few key points:
 - Whitespace is not signifcant and is stripped out
-- Identity decleration order doesn't matter
+- Identity declaration order doesn't matter
-- The first match always wins.
+- The first match always wins
 - The globs are case-insensitive (mainly because I was tetsing this with zsh)

-When you enter into a project run `git identify` to modify your local git configuration accoriding to the config file.
+Enter into a repo and run `git identify` to modify the local git configuration according to the matching identity in the `.git_identities` file..

 Check your config in the target repo to make sure the identity rules are correct.